Israel proposes freight rail link to Jordan, Saudi Arabia

 Under the proposal, goods could travel by rail from Israel's Mediterranean port of Haifa through Jordan to Saudi Arabia's Gulf port of Dammam via Jordan.

-Yisrael Katz, who also serves as Israel's intelligence minister, declined at a news conference to say whether Arab states had agreed to join his initiative.
+The minister, Yisrael Katz, declined as a news conference to say whether Arab states had agreed to join his initiative.

 After Syria's civil war began in 2011, Israel opened its Haifa port as a conduit for goods coming from Turkey and Europe to be trucked to Arab countries further east, but traffic has been limited due to small capacity and political opposition.